 CBD vape oils and vape juices have gained popularity, not just because you can feel the therapeutic effects of CBD more quickly, but also simply because of the popularity of vaping.
 Besides the rapid effect, another major benefit of vaping CBD is that many CBD vape oils are available in a variety of flavors, which masks the taste of CBD, which some may find disagreeable or overly strong.

 There have been some concerns over vaping due to news reports of EVALI, a lung disease that was initially attributed to vaping.
-Researchers have since discovered that incidence of this lung disease was not caused by commercially available vaping products, but rather, from vaping bootleg THC liquids which used vitamin E acetate as a carrier oil.
-Commercial products do not use vitamin E, and CBD oils are safe to vape.
+Researchers have since discovered that the incidence of this lung disease was not caused by commercially available vaping products, but rather, from vaping bootleg THC liquids that used vitamin E acetate as a carrier oil.
+This was a concern for many to begin with, as vaping delta 8 THC is the new trend, but this research has shown that commercially available vaping products are safe for use.
+This is because commercial products do not use vitamin E, and CBD oils are safe to vape.

 There is a difference however, between CBD oil and CBD vape juice, and consumers should be sure to get the right one.
 Vaping CBD oil, which is normally taken under the tongue, usually doesn’t work very well.
 Some CBD oils, which are meant to be taken orally, do use a food-grade oil such as canola oil or olive oil, and these are perfectly safe to ingest.
 It’s the same as the oils used in an Italian salad dressing.
 CBD vape juice, which is formulated specifically for vaping, on the other hand, does not use these food-grade oils because it would be too thick.
 Instead, CBD vape juice will often use vegetable glycerin or propylene glycol (NOT vitamin E oil, which is dangerous to vape).
 Propylene glycol is a safe ingredient that is commonly used as a food additive.